wenxiang-Song/fluor_pred/README.md

   Single-task models and machine learning code for comparison with the MTATFP model.

 * User Guide.pdf
   The specific usage method of Flour-predictor is based on the runtime environment.

+* demo_video.mp4
+  The usage demonstration of Flour-predictor: users simply need to replace the target molecules and solvents.

 ## Creation of the GUI Usage Environment:
 * conda create -n dye37 python=3.7